When To Perform Property Inspections and What to Look For

 Move-in Inspections

 Don’t rush through your inspections.
 Be sure to take a picture of anything you see that could be damaged by the tenant during their lease.
-Without these, you’ll have a hard time getting the money needed for repairs when the tenant moves out.
+Without these, you’ll have a harder time justifying the money needed for repairs when the tenant moves out.
 You’ll need solid proof of the condition of the damaged goods prior to the move in.
+It’s very fruitful to have upfront discussions with your leaving tenants about damage.
+Often times they will quickly volunteer to either fix it or try to get quotes to help out in it’s remediation.
+Doing walk throughs a month before move out with the existing tenant can go a long way in getting things fixed before the new tenant moves in and saves time and money for both the parties.

 Move-out Inspections